Tag: Relationship Advice

 • Rebuild your sense of self.
 Who are you without the marriage?
 What makes you excited about life outside of her?

 • Respect the space she needs.
-Giving her space isn’t about losing her—it’s about creating an opportunity for her to miss you.
+Giving her space isn’t about losing her, it’s about creating an opportunity for her to miss you.

-If she’s asking for space, it’s because she feels overwhelmed by pressure—whether from the relationship or from her own emotions.
+If your wife is asking for space, it’s because she feels overwhelmed by pressure.

 Your job isn’t to fix it right now.

-Your job is to become the kind of man who is steady, secure, and capable of standing strong, even when things feel uncertain.
+Your job is to become the kind of man who is steady, secure, and capable of standing strong, so you don’t add to the pressure.

 • Failing Marriage?
 2 Mistakes Successful Men in Their 40s Make